experiencedft/easy-keep-nodes/README.md

  - Create an Infura account and project
  - Create an Ethereum wallet with a keystore that you will rename as ``keep_wallet.json``
  - Import your Ethereum walllet to Metamask
- - Authorize the Keep contracts on the appropriate Keep dashboard (testnet or mainnet)
+ - Authorize the Keep contracts on the appropriate Keep dashboard (testnet or mainnet), get some testnet KEEP and ETH, and delegate ETH using the dashboard
+ - Install Docker

  If you are unfamiliar with these steps, you can seek help on the official [Keep Discord](https://discord.com/invite/wYezN7v).